 If you’re selling something time-sensitive, such as food or holiday packages, 1-day listings can help you find a buyer quickly.

-If you've got more than one of the same item available for sale, use eBay bulk listings to make all your stock available at once.
+If you have more than one of the same item available for sale, use eBay bulk listings to make all your stock available at once.

 Find out how using listing templates can help simplify the listing creation process.

-Learn how when changes you can make to a live listing, and when you can make them.
+Learn what changes you can make to a live listing and when you can make them.